chrisbodhi/gitignore/README.md

-### 1) Getting a handle on tracked and untracked files/dirs in git
+### Getting a handle on tracked and untracked files/dirs in git
-Let's say we have just initialized an empty git repository locally located at: `~/lab/pirate`.
+Let's say we have just initialized an empty git repository locally located at: `~/lab/pirate` by running `git init` from the command line.

 We are going to create several files in our project:

 ![gitT1](images/t1.png)

 Our directory now looks like this:
-*Note: our directory would also include a `.git` directory that is created when a repository is initialized, but its contents are beyond the scope of this readme, so we will ignore it.

 ![gitT2](images/t2.png)

+_Note: our directory would also include a `.git` directory that is created when a repository is initialized, but its contents are beyond the scope of this readme, so we will ignore it._

 Now let's look at the status of the git repository.
 We can see nearly all of our files showing as untracked files in our working tree.
 We added the `--ignored` argument to our status command, so we are also seeing that `man-o-war.class` is being ignored by git.
 The reason for this is that my locally configured global gitignore is set to ignore `.class` files.
 If we have a global gitignore set, across our entire machine, any local git repository will first be filtered through our global `gitconfig` settings--the global gitignore is set in the `gitconfig` which usually resides wherever your git application is installed.
 We'll develop on the global gitignore vs repository specific gitignores further as we go, but for now just know that the global gitignore is the reason that `.class` files are being ignored from this git repository.